abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

     >**Note:** If you encounter the message **Directory synchronization is enabled for this directory, but has not taken effect.
 Please wait untill directory synchronization is ready** in the configuration window, allow up to 30 minutes for the synchronization process to complete.

-1. If you still encounter the message **Directory synchronization is enabled for this directory, but has not taken effect.
-Please wait until directory synchronization is ready** in the configuration window, **do not proceed further**.
+   >**Note:** If you still encounter the message "Directory synchronization is enabled for this directory, but has not taken effect.
+Please wait until directory synchronization is ready" in the configuration window, even after waiting 30 minutes, **do not proceed further** with the below tasks.
 This is a known issue with Microsoft, and synchronization may take up to 72 hours to complete.

 ### Task 2: Enable pass-through authentication in Microsoft Entra Connect